 The feeling of hopelessness can be infectious to every part of the person.
 It can affect one’s physical health because one no longer care about one’s diet or physical activity.
-It can impact one’s relationships because one no longer see the point of reaching out to his/her friends or loved one.
-It can affect one’s job as one no longer cares for it as one could no longer see what the future holds.
+Furthermore can impact one’s relationships because one no longer see the point of reaching out to his/her friends or loved one.
+Finally, it can affect one’s job as one no longer cares for it as one could no longer see what the future holds.
 When left unchecked and unmanaged, it can lead to increasing feeling of helplessness which may lead to suicidal thoughts.

 The Different Types of Hopelessness

 In their book, Hope in the Age of Anxiety, psychology professors Anthony Scioli and Henry Biller state that there are nine different types of hopelessness.
 These are alienation, forsakenness, uninspired, powerlessness, oppression, limitedness, doom, captivity, and helplessness.

 Alienation stems from an individual’s belief that he/she is different from other people.
 When a person feels alienated, he/she feels like he/she has been exiled in a sense and hence, no longer worthy of love and support.
 A person who feels alienated cannot see a future where he/she will not be cut off from others.
 This, in turn, causes him/her to further feelings of alienation.

 Forsakenness refers to a feeling of abandonment.
 This leaves a person feeling left out and alone in a time of their greatest need.